-partition Mount point Size Notes Primary storage /var/opt/novell/ sentinel Calculate using the "System Sizing Information" on page 37.
-This area will contain the primary Sentinel collected data, plus other variable data such as logfiles.
+partition Mount point Size Notes Primary storage /var/opt/novell/ sentinel Calculate using the System Sizing Information.
+This area will contain the primary Sentinel collected data, and other variable data such as log files.
 This partition can be shared with other systems.
 Secondary storage Location based on the type of storage, NFS, CIFS, or SAN.
-Calculate using the "System Sizing Information" on page 37.
+Calculate using the System Sizing Information.
 This is the secondary storage area, which can be mounted locally as shown or remotely.
-Archival storage Remote system Calculate using the "System Sizing Information" on page 37.
+Archival storage Remote system Calculate using the System Sizing Information.
 This storage is for archived data.